tjvr/website/pages/helping.md

 ### How much time is involved throughout the year?

 Starting in early July, there is the planning weekend which runs from Friday evening to Sunday afternoon.
-The holiday itself is eight days in mid August, then there is an optional YP reunion in late Autumn and an optional team reunion in the early spring.
+The holiday itself is eight days in mid August, then there optional reunions for YP and team throughout the year.
 Of course, there is also time spent praying, keeping in touch with the YP, etc.

 ### What costs are involved?

-The cost for 2023 is to be confirmed, but is usually about 75% of the guests' fee.
-If you are at all concerned about the cost please do let us know as there are discounts and bursaries available.
+To keep the cost reasonable for the guests, we ask the team to contribute their food and board costs.
+For 2024 the cost will be £329, but please don't let this get in the way of helping out.
+There are discounts and bursaries available, so get in touch with the co-leaders to find out more.

 ### Various terms and explanations